mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "Ground team, stay here until you hear us through your listeners.
 Sky team, let's move."

-Kipnu took him through the forest, ever closer to the fire until they came upon a tree with a slight lean toward the pavilion.
+Kipnu took him through the forest, ever closer to the fire until they came upon a tree with a slight lean toward the dome.
 Its roots looked as sturdy as any other tree and its trunk was littered with a coil here and there, a sign that Linyu had often climbed it.

 "This one," he whispered, looking up into the dark abyss, imagining Linyu there among its branches.
 He tied a rope to himself, leaving two long ends free, and began the climb up the tree.
 The lean helped to support their weight on each vault to the next position.
 With such a large tree, Kipnu was struggling to secure his footing on the bark, but he learned to find the various crevasses that formed out of the bark and use them to his advantage.